“If you are your own coach, you have an idiot both for a coach and athlete.”

 Thankfully, the solution is simple.

-Going to the gym without a plan or direction means that you are taking a high risk of not seeing any progress whatsoever.
-Either because you always change what you do, or because you never change what you do.
+Going to the gym without a plan or direction means you are taking a high risk of not seeing any progress.
+Either because you always change what you do or because you never change what you do.

 When you plan your workout beforehand, you have the opportunity to consider: